webplatform/docs/concepts/accessibility/accessibility_testing/index.md

 When you do observe a problem, analyse its causes.
 For example, your video sharing site includes a page showing popular videos in a data table, with columns including a still, a title, uploaded date, last played date, and overall rating, and arranged in row groups by category of video.
 In user testing, a screen reader user has trouble using the data table.
 This could reflect:
 *A problem with the site code.
 For example, maybe the developers constructed a data table from meaningless <code>div</code> elements rather than using proper data table markup.
 Here the appropriate action would be to recode the table.
 *Inexpertise on the part of the user.
 For example, a JAWS user might be unfamiliar with JAWS’s features for navigating and reading data tables.
 Here an appropriate action might be to provide additional documentation or hints for less expert users.
 If expert users do not make ideal test subjects, they make great consultants on points such as this.
 *A problem with the user agent.
 For example, Safari exposes data tables to the Apple accessibility model as a series of layout boxes rather than as a set of data relationships.
-Here appropriate actions would include reporting the bug to the user agent vendor or developers, researching a technique that does work in the user agent, or noting the limitation in documentation and suggesting alternative user agents that do work with your web site.
+Here appropriate actions would include reporting the bug to the user agent vendor or developers, researching a technique that does work in the user agent, or noting the limitation in documentation and suggesting alternative user agents that do work with your website.
 *A problem with the screen reader.
 For example, the developers might have shortened long table headers using the <code>abbr</code> attribute, but the screen reader might not provide a user interface for reading the shortened version.
 Here appropriate actions would include reporting the bug to the screen reader vendor or developers, and might be to find a technique that does work in the screen reader, or to note the limitation in documentation and suggest an alternative tool or navigation strategy that does work.

 ==Communicating the results of accessibility testing==